What is Stellar (XLM)?

 TLDR

-Stellar (XLM) is a decentralized blockchain network designed as a global financial bridge, enabling fast, low-cost cross-border payments and the tokenization of real-world assets.
+Stellar (XLM) is a decentralized blockchain network purpose-built to connect global financial systems, enabling fast, low-cost cross-border payments and the tokenization of real-world assets.

-2. Unique consensus technology – It uses the Stellar Consensus Protocol (SCP), a sustainable "Proof-of-Agreement" system that relies on reputation rather than energy-intensive mining.
+2. Unique Consensus – It uses the Stellar Consensus Protocol (SCP), which secures the network through reputational agreement rather than energy-intensive mining or staking.

 Deep Dive